SAP/fosstars-rating-core/README.md

 [+]           Value:........0.0  out of 10.0
 [+]           Confidence:...Max (10.0 out of 10.0)
 [+]           Based on:...2 features
-[+]               A set of programming languages:...C, JAVA, PYTHON, JAVASCRIPT, OTHER [+]               Is it included to OSS-Fuzz?.......No [+]
+[+]               A set of programming languages:...C, JAVA, PYTHON, JAVASCRIPT, TYPESCRIPT, GO, OTHER [+]               Is it included to OSS-Fuzz?.......No [+]
 [+]           Sub-score:....Memory-safety testing